 - Debt is a loan to the company that must be repaid.

 - Debt will probably bear interest.
-Ensure the interest rate and terms are what has been discussed.
+Ensure the interest rate and terms are as discussed.

-- Check whether the repayment terms are what has been discussed – Are they realistic for the company based on your cash-flow projections?
+- Check whether the repayment terms are as discussed – Are they realistic for the company based on your cash-flow projections?

 - Investors will frequently ask for security for monies lent.
 This could take the form of personal suretyships from the entrepreneurs, or a pledge of the shares in the company or, if the company has assets such as equipment or IP, a pledge of the assets.